IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

     # --------------------------------------------------
     # Update the 4 params below to run this code
     # --------------------------------------------------
-    dataverse_server = 'https://your dataverse server' # no trailing slash
+    dataverse_server = 'https://your dataverse installation' # no trailing slash
     api_key = 'api key'
     dataset_id = 1  # database id of the dataset
     persistentId = 'doi:10.5072/FK2/6XACVA' # doi or hdl of the dataset